-It’s not always easy or efficient to collect canned goods and pantry staples from friends, family, and colleagues—especially with current restrictions due to the COVID-19 pandemic.
-But a growing number of our neighbors need your help to get the good food they need.
+It’s not always easy or efficient to collect canned goods and pantry staples from friends, family, and colleagues.
+But a growing number of our neighbors need your help to put food on the table.
 When you host a digital food drive, you can engage your community from far and wide to help provide meals for thousands of people in our region.

 If you want to help make a difference for people struggling with hunger and food insecurity, these 5 tips can make hosting a digital food drive an easy and convenient way to provide support:

 Once you choose the name, fundraising goal, and duration of your digital food drive, you can get a fundraising page up in about 10 minutes!
 Simply visit our digital food drive site and click on “Become A Fundraiser” to get started.

 We recommend running your campaign for at least one month, and remember that you can extend your campaign at any time.
 It can also be helpful to communicate your goal in meals that the funds will provide.
 Every $1 raised provides 2 meals to neighbors in need!
 For example, this means that achieving a goal of $1,000 will turn into 2,000 meals for kids, families, and seniors.